End-to-End Conformal Calibration for Optimization Under Uncertainty: Experiments

 \subsection{Performance under distribution shift}

 The aforementioned results were produced without distribution shift, where our training and test sets were sampled uniformly at random, thus ensuring exchangeability and guaranteeing marginal coverage.
-In this section, we evaluate our method on the more realistic setting with distribution shift by splitting our data temporally; our models are trained on the first 80\% of days and evaluated on the last 20\% of days. \Cref{fig:battery_task_shift,fig:battery_coverage_shift} mirror \Cref{fig:battery_task_noshift,fig:battery_coverage_shift}, except that there is now distribution shift.
-We again find that our E2E approach consistently yields improved performance over all ETO baselines, for all three uncertainty set parameterizations, and for all tested uncertainty levels $\alpha$.
-Moreover, both the ellipsoidal and PICNN uncertainty representations, when trained end-to-end, improve on the performance offered by box uncertainty, with PICNN and ellipsoidal uncertainty performing comparably.
-In terms of coverage (\Cref{fig:battery_coverage_shift}), we find that under distribution shift, the models do not provide the same level of coverage guaranteed in the i.i.d. case, and the ellipsoidal and PICNN models tend to provide worse coverage than the box uncertainty.
-This is not too surprising, however, since these two models offer greater representational power, and thus might be fitting too closely to the pre-shift distribution, which impacts robustness under distribution shift.
+In this section, we evaluate our method on the more realistic setting with distribution shift by splitting our data temporally; our models are trained on the first 80\% of days and evaluated on the last 20\% of days. \Cref{fig:storage_distshift_data} plots the underlying time series data and visually highlights the distribution shift.
+Figures~\ref{fig:battery_task} (bottom) and \ref{fig:battery_coverage} (bottom) mirror Figures~\ref{fig:battery_task} (top) and \ref{fig:battery_coverage} (top), except that there is now distribution shift.
+We again find that our E2E approach consistently yields improved performance over all ETO baselines, for all three uncertainty set parametrizations, and for all tested uncertainty levels $\alpha$.
+Likewise, the PICNN uncertainties, when trained end-to-end, improve on the performance offered by box and ellipsoidal uncertainty.
+We unsurprisingly find that, under distribution shift, the models do not provide the same level of coverage guaranteed in the i.i.d. case, as the exchangeability assumption needed for conformal prediction no longer holds.
+The ellipsoidal and PICNN models tend to provide worse coverage than the box uncertainty, which we believe reflects how ellipsoidal and PICNN uncertainty sets offer greater representational power, and thus might be fitting too closely to the pre-shift distribution, which impacts robustness under distribution shift.
 Devising methods to anticipate distribution shift when training these more expressive models, and in particular the PICNN-based uncertainty, remains an interesting avenue for future work.